chearon/dropflow/README.md

 ## Paint

 This step paints the layout to a target.
-Painting can be done as many times as needed (for example, every time you clear and render all of your scene to the canvas).
+Painting can be done as many times as needed (for example, every time you render your scene to the canvas).

-Canvas is currently the only seriously supported target, but other targets will be added, like pdf.js and SVG.
+Canvas and SVG are currently supported.
+If you need to paint to a new kind of surface, contributions are welcome.
+It is relatively easy to add a new paint target (see the `PaintBackend` interface in `src/paint.ts`).

 There is also a toy HTML target that was used early on in development, and kept around for fun.

 ### `paintToCanvas`